Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 - Providing actionable insights and visualizations in a single-page Power BI dashboard tailored for executive review.

 This project ultimately aims to help the company retain more customers, especially those who contribute significantly to revenue and long-term business value.

+## Problem Statements

+**Maven Telecommunications** is facing customer retention challenges and needs to understand the underlying causes and patterns of churn in order to develop effective customer retention strategies.

+This project seeks to answer the following key business questions:

+- How many customers joined the company during the last quarter?

+- What is the profile of customers who churned, joined, or stayed?
+How are they different?

+- What are the main drivers of customer churn?

+- Is the company losing high-value customers?
+If so, how can they be retained?

+- What patterns can be identified based on customer tenure, service usage, and billing?

+- Are certain customer segments or demographics more likely to churn than others?

+- How can the company use data to make proactive, insight-driven retention decisions?

+## Data Overview